mate-academy/jv-web-practice/README.md

 ### Advanced:
 - Create a new controller: Display all manufacturers with ability to delete a certain manufacturer
 - Display all drivers with ability to delete a certain driver
-- Create a new controller: Display all cars (with manufacturer and drivers) with ability to delete a certain car
+- Create a new controller: Display all cars (with manufacturer and drivers) with ability to delete a certain mate.controller.car

 __Before submitting solution make sure you checked it first with__ [checklist](https://mate-academy.github.io/jv-program-common-mistakes/java-web/web-practice/java-web-practice)